 If the PATH= operand of OUTHDR is coded, OUTHDR examines a path switch in a field of the option table.
 If any of the bits specified by OUTHDR are on in the path switch, this subgroup is executed.
 If none of the bits are on, control passes to the next subgroup.
 If OUTHDR does not specify an operand, this subgroup is executed unconditionally.

 Name Operation Operand [symbol] OUTHDR [PATH= (opfield,switch)]

 Format: Must conform to the rules for assembler language symbols (see the symbol entry in the Glossary).

-Function: Specifies conditional execution of this macro and its subgroup.
 Notes: For details concerning this operand, see the description of the INHDR macro.